Natim/hawk-slides/slides/index.rst

 **Should I use it in my website?**

-- No for the user front-end but as soon as you have an web API: YES
+- No, for the user front-end but as soon as you have an web API: YES

 ----